cibernox/cibernox.github.io/source/_posts/2013-10-06-benchmarking-the-ruby-2-dot-1-and-rubinius-2-dot-0.markdown

 * Named captures in StringScanner

-Some of this improvements are more exciting than others (thubs up to fronzen string, thumbs down to refinements), but as Yukuhiro Matsumoto said in his talk at the [Baruco](http://baruco.org/), which I attended, the main changes in this new release are internal, with the new generational garbage collector as the king of the party.
+Some of this improvements are more exciting than others (thumbs up to frozen string, thumbs down to refinements), but as Yukuhiro Matsumoto said in his talk at the [Baruco](http://baruco.org/), which I attended, the main changes in this new release are internal, with the new generational garbage collector as the king of the party.